-Rabbit bonding is so important, not just to rabbits, but their owners too.
-In fact matching your rabbit with another rabbit, in a successful union that lasts a lifetime, is the greatest gift you can give your bunny!
+Rabbit bonding is so important, not just to the rabbits, but their owners too.
+In fact, matching your rabbit with another rabbit, in a successful union that lasts a lifetime, is the greatest gift you can give your bunny!

 Helping others to achieve successful rabbit bonds is one of the main reasons I started this website.
-Stressing the importance of a successful rabbit companionship and the ways in which these bonds can be achieved are still ongoing missions of mine.
+Stressing the importance of a successful rabbit companionship and how we can achieve these bonds are still ongoing missions of mine.

 No two rabbits are the same.
 Oh yes, rabbits are as individual as you and I, and their bonding stories are not as uniform as you may think.

-Of course there are certain strategies and techniques to follow, which you can learn by continuing on this page.
-However, I have seen that many rabbit owners have their own individual stories or set of 'problems' that require answers.
+There are certain strategies and techniques to follow, which you can learn by continuing on this page.
+However, I have seen that many rabbit owners have their own individual stories or set of “problems” that require answers.

 Getting the help they need at the right time, has been just as stressful as watching their rabbits getting upset in the process of bonding itself.